 Leaders need to be fully aware of this truth as they frame discussions around digital transformation.
-For recommendations from Swift on how to speak with this topic without getting burned, read our associated post, Why people enjoy to hate digital transformation.
+For recommendations from Swift on how to speak with this topic without getting burned, read our associated post, Why people enjoy hating digital transformation.

 A business may handle digital transformation for numerous factors.
 By far, the most likely factor is that they have to: It's a survival problem for many.